Advising

 Texas OnCourse: A state-funded initiative to improve college and career readiness by equipping all Texas students for an educational and professional future that unlocks their potential.

 Texas College Bridge: A user-friendly platform designed to provide individualized support to help 11th and 12th grade students strengthen their Math and English skills prior to enrolling in college.
 In addition, Texas College Bridge offers additional supports to help students complete college transition milestones.
-TSI exemptions can also be earned at participating higher education institutions.
+Texas Success Initiative (TSI) exemptions can also be earned at participating higher education institutions.

 Labor Market and Career Information: The Texas Workforce Commission's Labor Market and Career Information (LMCI) Department produces many valuable resources to provide regional and statewide labor market information to students and their families.
 LMCI also has several educational tools, such as the Texas Reality Check and Texas Career Check, that can support students in career decision-making.